lyndskg/GraphQL-Requests-Lib/README.md

 <a name="view"></a>
 ## Project Overview

-`graphQLOL` is a library that enables sending GraphQL requests and processing the responses in `C++`.
+`graphQLOL` is a robust, versatile, and comprehensive `C++` library that enables sending GraphQL requests and processing the responses.

+It seamlessly integrates `GraphQL` capabilities into applications &mdash; with a specific focus on communication with the Investopedia trading game API.
+The project aims to enhance one's understanding of API integration, network communication, software architecture, and `GraphQL` concepts &mdash; all the while creating a valuable tool for algorithmic trading strategy development and financial analysis.

 This project involves implementing the `GraphQL` protocol &mdash; including query construction, request execution, and response handling.